pinky0703/pinky0703/README.md

 ### Hi there 👋
 - 🔭 Working as FE/BE web developer.
-- 🌱 Learning Web full stack
+- 🌱 Learning Web full stack & Android
 - 🤔 What I want to learn is React.js

 **I can do...**